rvishravars/primer-sparks/sparks/student-coop-food-court-nz.spark.md

+---
+title: "Student Cooperative Food Court in Wellington, NZ"
+---

-# Student Cooperative Food Court in New Zealand
+# Student Cooperative Food Court in Wellington, NZ

 # 1. Spark Narrative
-Students at New Zealand universities often juggle tight budgets, busy study schedules, and limited time or facilities to prepare their own food.
-On-campus options, shaped by broader cost-of-living and commercial pressures, can make it difficult for some students to regularly access simple, basic, healthy meals at a predictable, low price.
+Students at universities in Wellington (such as Victoria University of Wellington and Massey University) face some of the highest cost-of-living pressures in New Zealand, driven by high rents and rising grocery prices.
+On-campus food options are often limited to commercial franchises that prioritize profit margins over student affordability, making it difficult for many to access consistent, healthy, and low-cost meals during the academic day.

-This spark proposes a **student-run cooperative food court** where the core operations—menu design, sourcing, cooking, and service—are owned and governed by the student body.
-Instead of external franchises, the food court runs as a cooperative with a small paid core staff and a broader member base: students contribute time and membership fees, surplus is reinvested in lower prices, better ingredients, and modest stipends, and decision-making is transparent and democratic.
-Meals are **rationed for members** (e.g., simple daily/weekly limits per student) so that food is used for basic needs rather than commercial resale or bulk hoarding.
+This spark proposes a **student-run cooperative food court** in Wellington where the core operations—menu design, sourcing, cooking, and service—are owned and governed by the student body.
+Instead of external franchises, the food court operates as a cooperative with a small paid core staff and a broad member base.
+Students contribute time or membership fees, and any surplus is reinvested to lower prices, improve ingredients, or provide modest stipends.
+Decision-making is transparent and democratic.

-New Zealand is a strong testbed for this model: it has a rich cooperative history (credit unions, farming coops) and relatively high food costs.
-By structuring the food court as a cooperative, students can:

-- Lower the effective cost of meals through shared labor and bulk purchasing.
-- Learn practical skills in basic operations and budgeting.
-- Build a simple, self-sustaining food service that is resilient to commercial vendor turnover.
+To ensure sustainability and prevent commercial exploitation, meals are **rationed for members** (e.g., daily limits per student) so that the service remains focused on basic student needs rather than bulk resale.
+Wellington is an ideal testbed for this model due to its high density of students, its existing culture of community activism, and New Zealand’s strong cooperative history (e.g., Fonterra, Farmlands, and credit unions).

 The shift is from **"students as customers"** to **"students as co-owners"** of the food infrastructure.
-The key question this spark raises is: *Can a student cooperative food court in New Zealand sustainably provide affordable, healthy food while remaining financially viable and educationally valuable over multiple academic years?*
+The key question this spark raises is: *Can a student cooperative food court in Wellington sustainably provide affordable, healthy food while remaining financially viable and educationally valuable over multiple academic years?*

 **Need data to back the narrative**